 The Mitsubishi Corporation Fund for Europe and Africa (MCFEA) is a UK registered charitable foundation established in 1992 by Mitsubishi Corporation and Mitsubishi Corporation (UK) Plc. (now Mitsubishi Corporation International (Europe) Plc.)
-Since its inception, the MCFEA has used various organizations to contribute more than GBP5.1 million (approx. JPY700 million) in grants to environmental and developmental projects in Europe and Africa.
+Since its inception, the MCFEA has used various organizations to contribute more than GBP5.9 million in grants to environmental and developmental projects in Europe and Africa.
 The MCFEA is supporting partner organizations including Springboard, a social enterprise that works to solve the problems of poverty and unemployment in Nigeria and helps women and youth start sustainable organic farming.